qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 The most common usage of atlas is with the map item, zooming to the current atlas feature, as iteration goes over the coverage layer.
 This behavior is set in the :guilabel:`Controlled by atlas` group properties of the map item.
-See :ref:`controlled_atlas` for different settings you can apply on map item.
+See :ref:`controlled_atlas` for different settings you can apply on the map item.

 .. _atlas_labels: